Arcadia-Science/arcadia-software-handbook/guides-and-standards/standards--source-control.md

 ### Repository templates

-We have Arcadia-specific templates for [Python](https://github.com/Arcadia-Science/python-analysis-template), [R](https://github.com/Arcadia-Science/r-analysis-template), [Snakemake](https://github.com/Arcadia-Science/snakemake-template), and [Nextflow](https://github.com/Arcadia-Science/nextflow-template-repository) repositories.
+We have Arcadia-specific templates for [Python analysis projects](https://github.com/Arcadia-Science/python-analysis-template), [Python packages](https://github.com/Arcadia-Science/python-package-template), [R analysis projects](https://github.com/Arcadia-Science/r-analysis-template), [Snakemake pipelines](https://github.com/Arcadia-Science/snakemake-template), and [Nextflow pipelines](https://github.com/Arcadia-Science/nextflow-template-repository).
 It is strongly recommended to start new projects using these templates, as this will mean that your repository will automatically satisfy most of the requirements listed above.

 ### Default repository settings